-Parental alienation is a difficult reality for some parents who go through divorce.
-Hostile and passive aggressive behavior directed toward the other parent is emotionally harmful, and it can damage a once-happy parent-child relationship.
+Parental alienation is a difficult reality for some parents who go through a divorce.
+Hostile and passive-aggressive behavior directed toward the other parent is emotionally harmful, and it can damage a once-happy parent-child relationship.

 If you’re involved in a high-conflict situation, alienating tactics and parental alienation are more likely to occur.

 Above all, you and your child deserve to enjoy a healthy relationship.
 Robinson & Henry’s family law attorneys can facilitate legal efforts to help stop the damaging conduct before it gets out of hand.

 If you’re concerned your ex-partner is trying to turn your child against you, it’s important to talk to an attorney about your legal rights and options.
 Call 303-688-0944 to set up a free consultation or schedule that meeting online when you click here.

 What is Parental Alienation?

 Parental alienation happens when a child emotionally and physically separates from a parent due to psychological manipulation by the other parent.
 When asked, the child usually cannot provide legitimate reasons for the rejection or indifferent behavior now directed toward the parent.